Bicol Explores the Creation of the Regional Justice Committee in Pursuit of Swift and Fair Administration of Justice

 With these developments, Bicol Region will move forward in 2019 with even stronger determination to accelerate growth to hit the target range of 9.1 to 9.6 percent.
 The government sector remains committed to making this growth inclusive in collaboration with the private sector and other stakeholders.
 NEDA Bicol hopes that every Bicolano will be one in effort to translate this growth into a matatag, maginhawa at panatag na buhay para sa lahat.

-More updates NEDA Bicol Dir.
+More updates Key officials and representatives of the Justice Sector Coordinating Council (JSCC) and NEDA Bicol...
+The Regional Development Council (RDC) will be selecting the new set of private sector...
+NEDA Bicol Dir.
 Agnes E. Tolentino presents statement on the Bicol Economy during the...
 On April 15 to 16, 2019, the Bicol and Calabarzon Regional Project Monitoring Committees...
 Members of the Regional Land Use Committee, provincial and city planning officers, academe and...
 With the purpose of identifying gender concerns on migration, and migration and development statistics...
 In the interest of providing feedback to project stakeholders, the NEDA Region 5 presented...
 With the objective of harmonizing peace and development efforts to improve the socioeconomic development...
 NEDA Region 5, as the secretariat of the Bicol Regional Project Monitoring Committee, provided...
 Participants actively contribute during workshop on crisis preparedness Aiming to develop a migrant-centered crisis/contingency...
-The RDC sectoral committees (SecComs) conducted consecutive meetings from February 4 to 8 to...
-Bicol region managed to grow in 2018 despite the occurrence of calamities, weather disturbances,...

 NEDA Bicol discusses results-based M&E and gender responsiveness of projects during Legazpi City PMC training